ShinyRice/citpass/README.md

 - Creating the file where passwords will be stored, which is hardcoded for now to $HOME/.local/share/citpass/passwords

 - Adding passwords to this file.
-Each password will have metadata associated to it stored in the file too, with the following entry format, taken after KeePass,
+Each password will have metadata associated to it stored in the file too, with a format taken after KeePass, storing title, username, password, URL and notes about the service

-Title:

-Username:

-Password:

-URL:

-Notes:

 - Listing passwords